MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-create-vm-windows-powershell.md

 ## Next steps

 In this quickstart, you've deployed a simple Windows VM.
-To learn more about Azure Stack VMs, continue to [Azure Stack VM features](azure-stack-vm-considerations.md).
+To learn more about Azure Stack Hub VMs, continue to [Azure Stack Hub VM features](azure-stack-vm-considerations.md).